dalindev/GitHubFollower/README.md

 ~~scale up?
 10 million following target (crawler? hashmap?
 Search tree?
 Github API?)~~

 ### make sure you know what you are doing...
-LoL (you account could be suspended...)
+LoL (your account could be suspended...)